wondukseo/PKU-Analysis-and-Prediction-of-the-Success-Rate-of-Startups/README.md

 ---

 <h1>Introductuion</h1>
-A startup is defined as a newly established company that lacks sufficient funding and resources.
-Startups face various uncertainties and have a high failure rate, with about 9 out of 10 businesses failing.
-Therefore, only a minority of startups succeed, and an even smaller fraction become unicorns.
-This research involves the use of two different startup datasets from the Kaggle website for distinct research purposes: The first dataset is used for exploratory data analysis to summarize the characteristics of successful startups, creating a profile of successful enterprises, thereby providing entrepreneurial advice for new business founders.
-With the second dataset, machine learning methods are employed to develop a binary classification model capable of predicting the success rate of startups.
-The model is further optimized and evaluated, providing investment guidance for investors.
+This research explores two Kaggle startup datasets: the first for exploratory data analysis to identify traits of successful startups, offering insights for new entrepreneurs; the second for developing and optimizing a binary classification model using machine learning, aimed at predicting startup success rates, thus guiding investor decisions.

 ---